Cohen-Or/cohen-or.github.io/posts/csm.md

 The momentum effect in financial assets can be dated as far back as the Dutch merchant fleet in 1600s Amsterdam.
 Its existence is supported by the foundational economics theory of demand-and-supply and is a manifestation of a persistent deviation from market equilibrium.

-> "An object in motion tends to stay in motion, an obaject at rest tends to remain at rest." – Sir Isaac Newton
+> "An object in motion tends to stay in motion, an object at rest tends to remain at rest." – Sir Isaac Newton

 Time series momentum (TSM) is identified by looking at the asset's price history, while cross-sectional momentum (CSM) is identified by benchmarking the assets performance over similar assets.
 Both can be observed over varying time horizons and both successfully capture risk premia, contrary to the efficient market hypothesis.